Graduate Courses

 Core Coursework

 This course provides an overview of the use of psychedelic drugs for specific mental health applications, including MDMA, psilocybin, and ketamine assisted-therapy research.
-It includes study of diverse cultural and religious traditions in use of psychedelics and the therapeutic and artistic practices they inform.
+It includes study of diverse cultural and religious traditions in use of psychedelics and the therapeutic and wellness practices they inform.

 This course reviews the criminalization of use, possession, and trafficking of psychedelic substances in Canada and globally.
 Provides a history of drug policies and their origins.
-It covers harm-reduction approaches and public health, with an emphasis on human rights and social concerns.
+It covers harm-reduction issues and public health, with an emphasis on human rights and social concerns.

-SRS 5110 Sacred Plant Medicines & Spirituality
+SRS 5110 Sacred Plant Medicines & Shamanic Practices

 This course offers a historical and socio-cultural overview of plant medicine shamanism, ritual, and religion from an anthropological perspective.
 Current topics include decolonizing psychedelics, pharmacopower, indigenous plant knowledge, plant teachers, and the globalization of ayahuasca.